-- 1. A player must show all cards in the hand face-up on the table to win any part of the pot. - 2.
+- 1. To win any part of a pot, a player must show all of his cards faceup on the table, whether they were used in the final hand played or not. - 2.
 Cards speak (cards read for themselves).
 The dealer assists in reading hands, but players are responsible for holding onto their cards until the winner is declared.
 Although verbal declarations as to the contents of a hand are not binding, deliberately miscalling a hand with the intent of causing another player to discard a winning hand is unethical and may result in forfeiture of the pot.
 (For more information on miscalling a hand see "Section 11 Lowball," Rule 15 and Rule 16.) - 3.
 Any player, dealer, or floorperson who sees an incorrect amount of chips put into the pot, or an error about to be made in awarding a pot, has an ethical obligation to point out the error.
 Please help us keep mistakes of this nature to a minimum. - 4.
-All losing hands will be killed by the dealer before a pot is awarded.

-- 5. Any player who has been dealt in may request to see any hand that has been called, even if the opponent's hand or the winning hand has been mucked.
+All losing hands will be killed by the dealer before a pot is awarded. - 5.
+Any player who has been dealt in may request to see any hand that has been called, even if the opponent's hand or the winning hand has been mucked.
 However, this is a privilege that may be revoked if abused.
 If a player other than the pot winner asks to see a hand that has been folded, that hand is dead.
-If the winning player asks to see a losing player's hand, both hands are live, and the best hand wins. - 6.
-If you show cards to an active player during a deal, any player at the table has the right to see those exposed cards.
-Cards shown during or after a deal to a player not in the pot should be shown to all players when the deal is finished. - 7.
+If the winning player asks to see a losing player's hand, both hands are live, and the best hand wins.

+- 6. Show one, show all.
+Players are entitled to receive equal access to information about the contents of another player's hand.
+After a deal, if cards are shown to another player, every player at the table has a right to see those cards.
+During a deal, cards that were shown to an active player who might have a further wagering decision on that betting round must immediately be shown to all the other players.
+If the player who saw the cards is not involved in the deal, or cannot use the information in wagering, the information should be withheld until the betting is over, so it does not affect the normal outcome of the deal.
+Cards shown to a person who has no more wagering decisions on that betting round, but might use the information on a later betting round, should be shown to the other players at the conclusion of that betting round.
+If only a portion of the hand has been shown, there is no requirement to show any of the unseen cards.
+The shown cards are treated as given in the preceding part of this rule. - 7.
 If everyone checks (or is all-in) on the final betting round, the player who acted first is the first to show the hand.
 If there is wagering on the final betting round, the last player to take aggressive action by a bet or raise is the first to show the hand.
 In order to speed up the game, a player holding a probable winner is encouraged to show the hand without delay.
 If there is a side pot, players involved in the side pot should show their hands before anyone who is all-in for only the main pot.